colouring-cities/colouring-core/docs/setup-dev-environment.md

 app_dev  | TCP       | 3001       | 3001
 ssh      | TCP       | 4022       | 22

+The `app_dev` mapping is used in development by Razzle which rebuilds and serves client side assets on the fly.

 To run the commands in the rest of this setup guide, either `ssh` into the VirtualBox environment or open the terminal within the Ubuntu GUI.

 If you wish to `ssh`, you will first need to open the terminal in Ubuntu and run the following.